17.4 — std::array of class types, and brace elision

 Question #1

 Define a struct named Item that contains two members: std::string_view name and int gold.
-Define a std::array and initialize it with 4 Item objects, explicitly specifying the element type for each initializer.
+Define a std::array and initialize it with 4 Item objects.
+Use CTAD to deduce the element type and array size.

 The program should print the following: